 The bottom line that gut problems can contribute to, or even cause, histamine intolerance.
 In many cases, healing the gut will clear up issues with histamine.

 Lifestyle choices can impact histamine levels in a big way.
 How we live, what we put in our bodies, and stress levels all contribute to how we handle histamine.

 In my case, histamine issues worsened after having my wisdom teeth out.

 Prior to the operation, my doctor asked that I take a few days of antibiotics prophylactically as a precaution against infection.
 Taking antibiotics has been proven to inhibit DAO activity.
-Of course, I also took local anesthetic, another known DAO inhibitor.
-(R) I also reluctantly took high dose Ibuprofen for a number of days after the operation to ease pain, which is another big no no when it comes to histamine.
-This is especially the case if you have certain SNPs in the AOC1 gene.
-(R) Both antibiotics and NSAIDs limit DAO production.
-In doing research for our guide to Genetics and Nutrition, Aaron added NSAIDs as contraindicated for the T allele of ACO1 rs10156191.
+Of course, I also took local anesthetic, another known DAO inhibitor.4 I also reluctantly took high dose Ibuprofen for a number of days after the operation to ease pain, which is another big no no when it comes to histamine.
+This is especially the case if you have certain SNPs in the AOC1 gene.10

 So, as you can see, I stumbled upon the perfect storm of lifestyle factors that can add up to histamine intolerance.
 I took antibiotics, NSAIDs, and local anesthesia, all while living in an environment where my allergies are severe.